turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 * Plan for how to discuss strengths and working preferences
 * Analyze opportunities for professional growth

-## Lesson
+## This Week's Lesson
+### Prior to the Session
+* Log back into [Pairin](https://auth.pairin.com/auth/signin?continue=https://app.pairin.com) to access your Pairin results
+* Download and save your results as a PDF to have your results more handy

-Allow yourself XX mins to complete the following:
+Allow yourself about 20-30 mins to complete the following:

 ### Section 1 (7-8 mins)
 Please [watch this video lecture]()

+### Lesson Plan

 ### Section 2 (10-15 mins)
 1. Read through your Pairin Top 4 results